Hibou57/External-Programs-ST3/README.md

 commands and window commands.

-Program invocation *is not interactive*; if one needs to edit a command line on each invocation or wish to use an interpreter from Sublime Text, xe better use one of the two alternatives mentioned in [Rationals][].
+Program invocation *is not interactive*; if one needs to edit a command line on each invocation, wish to use an interpreter from Sublime Text or fully-featured options for program invocation, xe better use one of the three alternatives mentioned in [Rationals][].

  * [Summary][]
  * [Installation][]